 Solution: Choose project management software wisely — something all members of the team will be comfortable using.
 Then make sure to train users properly and set up a system for tracking projects.

 Not Having a Metric for Defining Success.

-Solution: The very first thing a project manager should do is ensure s[he] understands what the end users will consider a successful completion to the project.
+Solution: The very first thing a project manager should do is ensure s[he] understands what the end-users will consider successful completion of the project.
 Understanding what will make a project successful.

 The wrong business requirements have been addressed

 If your project is set up to deliver the “wrong thing,” it may be considered a failure even if everything is delivered on time, within budget, and to the required quality.

 Solution: If your project doesn’t deliver what the organization really needs, this will inevitably negatively affect how it’s perceived.
 This is why it’s so important to conduct a thorough business requirements analysis.